bcgov/entity/docs/Way of Working/Corps Staff Requirements Meeting Agenda Notes.md

     - We need to know which ones are reporting or not
     - If they are reporting.
 It impacts us and things we need to do for this co-op.
     - Maybe only staff, and maybe the co-op themselves, can see that they are reporting?
 TBD.
     - @Linda, can I add this to the co-op cleanup ticket?
-Sounds easy, and important.
+Sounds easy, and important. - Yes
   - Based on the previous business summary question, and amber and julie's gut, and also the fact that we will get calls asking about what it is: lets **not** include it.